Jerriath/battleship/README.md

         The player object will also be responsible for sending attacks to the enemy player (either with a desired coordinate or randomly) and this attack will then call the enemy gameboard's receiveAttack function.

-The last import module for actually running the game is the gameLoop.js module which is essentially (as describe above) the brains and logic of the entire game loop.

-The index.js file will be used to import all the other modules and be used as the entry point for webpack to bundle everything into one main.js file.

-Another manipulateDom.js file will be used to create all the DOM elements (which will import our css file for styling) and append everything to the DOM.
-This file will also include methods to clear the elements on screen and rebuild new ones for when a new game is started.
+Another three modules will be created for actually running the game (from beginning to end):
+    1. startGame.js
+        This module will be responsible for setting up all the ship objects as well as gameboard objects and initializing the gameboards for each player object.
+Essentially, this module will be the "start" of the game loop.
+Basically like the character creation phase of an rpg.
+    2. runGame.js
+        This module will be used for running the actual Battleship game.
+Basically, it will be responsible for organizing who will be attacking and be used to call each of the players' attack function.
+    3. restartGame.js
+        This module will be used after the previous two for restarting the game state to a brand new game.
+Basically, it will remove all the old values (for the ship and gameboard) and create new ones for the next game.

+One more module will also be added for manipulating all aspects of the DOM.